fakedrake/fakedrake.github.com/content/dealing-with-enormous-ramdisks-and-qemu.md

 summary: There are times when you want to have everything on RAM.
 There are times when everything is more than 500M.
 And then there are times when you want both.
 That's when everything goes to hell.

 **WARNING:** This is hacky and BAD.
 Do not use 500M ramdisks for anything crucial.
-Make them small and mount the rest of the filesystem in `rootfs=<fs>` in boot commands and the `-hda` option on qemu or use nfs or whatever.
+Make them small and mount the rest of the filesystem using the rootfs related boot commands and the `-hda` option on qemu or use nfs or whatever.

 So there are times in Think-Silicon land when permanent storage devices may not always be there for you.
-May that be because your ethernet device screws up and you are relying on NFS for fsroot, or may it be because I just want the kernel to do my bidding and load a ramdisk that is as big as half a Gigabyte.
-The point is shoving such a big ramdisk down the kernel's throat will result in it choking into something like this:
+May that be because your ethernet device screws up and you are relying on NFS for rootfs, or may it be because I just want the kernel to do my bidding and load a ramdisk that is as big as half a Gigabyte.
+The point is, shoving such a big ramdisk down the kernel's throat will result in it choking into something like this:

 	...